 The Sacred Heart College Cricket community is involved in a number of prestigious traditional fixtures with other Marist schools, namely the Marist Cricket Carnival and the annual fixture with St Bedes College, Christchurch.

 The Marist Cricket Carnival is a collection of 18 Marist schools playing over three Carnivals with six competing schools in each.
-Sacred Hearts 1st XI competes annually and hosts the Carnival in Auckland once every six years.
+Sacred Heart's 1st XI competes annually and hosts the Carnival in Auckland once every six years.
 Sacred Heart hosted the Marist Cricket Carnival in 2011; this was also the year the College claimed the title for the first time.
-At the end of 2015 the 1st XI travelled to St Joseph's College, Hunters Hill in New South Wales where they finished 2nd in the Carnival.
+In 2017 Sacred Heart hosted the Carnival again and finished third.